tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/常见问题/SDK 类问题/通用问题_intl_en.md

 ### How do I determine whether files are successfully uploaded?

 In COS, each object corresponds to an `ETag` value.
 After a file is successfully uploaded, an `ETag` value of the String type will be returned and the `ETag` value is not NULL.
-You can add a condition to determine whether files are successfully uploaded.
+You can add a determination condition to determine whether files are successfully uploaded.

 ### How do I request an object for which hotlink protection is configured?

-Include a Referer header in your request for an object.
+Add a Header with a specified referer to your request for an object.

+### Does generating a pre-signed URL generate network requests and incur fees?
+Will there be a delay?
+Generating a pre-signed URL is local logic and does not generate network requests, causing no additional network latency and no additional cost.
+You can call the SDK API to generate a pre-signed URL at any time when needed.

 ### How do I configure a custom domain name for a COS pre-signed URL?

 A pre-signed URL contains a fixed default domain name, which can be replaced via encoding.

 ### How do I create a directory in COS SDK?